dtklumpp/react-counters/README.md

 ### You Do: Set Up the `App` Component and `index.js`

-Try to get it so that your `App` component displays the number of counters underneath the `Header` component (provided in the starter code).
+Try to get it so that your `App` component displays the number "5" (which will be the number of counters) underneath the `Header` component (provided in the starter code).

 <details>
 	<summary>Solution</summary>